linhunix/lnxmcp/README.md

 ### It's a reflection framework and not a solid framework ###

   It is implement:
+ - Data cache
+ - Log service
- - simple log service
+ - Mail service
+ - Debug Serices
+ - Remote Api Proxy
+ - Array's enrichment
+ - Model View Controller
- - simple mail service
+ - Shell command service
+ - Multi Language Integration
+ - Internal Check and Test Suite
+ - Namespace and library load manager
+ - Category and Http Routing Management
- - simple db pdo serice
+ - multi db pdo serice (Sql lite and MySql)
- - simple data cache
- - simple shell command service

 ### Why GPL v3?

 **LNX** (LinHUniX) **MCP** (Master Control Program) is a share code with free license.
-Develop and Maintain by **LinHUniX Ltd**  - 2002/2020  - Author is **Andrea Morello (LinHUniX)** Is a parts of the LN4 Note projects started on 2002 (ln4.it and ln4.app)
+Develop and Maintain by **LinHUniX Ltd**  - 2008/2020  - Author is **Andrea Morello (LinHUniX)** Is a parts of the LN4 Note projects started on 2008 (ln4.it and ln4.app)

 The lnxmcp (php/phar library) and lnxfea (js/angular2 library) are the common sdk to undestood the logic of LN4 Java Backend and create around it the functionality need to extend.